Esri/jsapi-resources/3.x/typescript/README.md

 The [arcgis-js-api.d.ts](arcgis-js-api.d.ts) file provides type definitions for ArcGIS API for JavaScript.

-The [typings][10] tool may be used to install this using the command:
-`typings install --global github:Esri/jsapi-resources/3.x/typescript/arcgis-js-api.d.ts`

-A copy of this file is also available at [DefinitelyTyped][1] and [NuGet][2].
+A copy of this file is also available at [DefinitelyTyped][1] and may be installed using the command:
+`npm install --save @types/arcgis-js-api@3`

 ## Requirements